Server-Hub-Discord/Staff-Mod-Bot/README.md

 ### How do I set it up?

-If you're the bot hoster for server hub then either save all the files and then use ```npm install``` or look [here](https://github.com/Server-Hub-Discord/Staff-Mod-Bot/blob/master/requirements.md)
+If you're the bot hoster for server hub then either save all the files and then use ```npm install``` or look [here](https://github.com/Server-Hub-Discord/Staff-Mod-Bot/blob/master/requirements.md) once done open the batch/shell file

 ### Commands